open-contracting-extensions/ocds_bidOpening_extension/README.md

 Adds an object to describe the date, time, place and other details of the bid opening.

+If you are using the [Lots extension](https://extensions.open-contracting.org/en/extensions/lots/master/), [follow its guidance](https://extensions.open-contracting.org/en/extensions/lots/master/#usage) on whether to use `tender.lots` fields or `tender` fields.

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BT-132 (Public Opening Date), BT-133 (Public Opening Place), BT-134 (Public Opening Description)](https://github.com/eForms/eForms).
 See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).